Nalhin/Navigation/README.md

 The services are deployed as independent docker containers.
 Their API is provided to customers through the Spring Cloud Gateway.

+### Databases

+#### Mongodb

+MongoDB was used to manage spatial data, as it offered extensive support for data based on the GeoJson standard.
+It allows for horizontal scaling using the master-slave model and sharding.
+The read-only nature of the data facilitates internal replication.

+#### Elasticsearch

+Elasticsearch was used for text-based queries in Geocoding service.
+It allows for complex text-based queries while offering high scalability and advanced replication.

+#### Redis

+Redis was used as an external cache of choice for the Geocoding service.
+It reduces the load on the database, improving the speed of queries executed.

+### Data Pipeline

+By combining the Producer API and the Kafka Connect API, Kafka can propagate data across a distributed system.
+Kafka Connect has many built-in, highly configurable connectors, but it also provides the ability to implement case-specific variants.
+Each service has a separate Kafka Connect API configuration, responsible for adapting data to internal schemas and persistence.

 ### Modules

-The project consists of two main modules -- services and libraries.
+The project consists of two main modules - services and libraries.
 Libraries provide universal functionality decoupled from services and infrastructure.
 The pathfinder library provides pathfinding, convex hull and edge weight calculation algorithms, and the implementation of graph data structure.
 On the other hand, the parser library provides an API to load and extract data from OSM files.

 ```
 backend